 3. Fill in the contact details:

-- Value — Enter the email address or phone number.
+- Value — Enter the email address or phone number (push uses this device after you allow notifications).

 - Label — Add a descriptive label like "Owner," "Office Manager," or "Dispatch."